-The current project development plan contemplates phased development of an integrated project using conventional truck and shovel mining, an extraction plant to extract bitumen from oil sands at the mine site, and an upgrader producing marketable synthetic crude oil to be constructed in Sturgeon County near Edmonton, Alberta.
-Sproule Associates Ltd. ("Sproule"), an independent reserves evaluator, has audited for the Fort Hills Partnership an estimate of contingent bitumen resources of the Fort Hills project in accordance with the standards set out in the Canadian Oil and Gas Evaluation Handbook.
-The estimate audited by Sproule includes a best estimate of the contingent bitumen resource for the project (on a 100% basis) as at December 31, 2006, of 4.72 billion barrels of recoverable bitumen, with a low estimate of 3.08 billion barrels and a high estimate of 5.54 billion barrels.
+Sproule Associates Ltd. ("Sproule"), an independent reserves evaluator, has audited the Fort Hills Partnership's estimate of contingent bitumen resources of the Fort Hills project in accordance with the standards set out in the Canadian Oil and Gas Evaluation Handbook.
+The estimate audited by Sproule includes a best estimate of the contingent bitumen resource for the project (on a 100% basis) as at December 31, 2007, of 4.03 billion barrels of recoverable bitumen, with a low estimate of 3.37 billion barrels and a high estimate of 4.38 billion barrels.
+Contingent bitumen resources are those quantities of bitumen estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
 A "resource" for oil and gas reporting purposes is different than a mineral resource.
 See "Risk Factors - Reserve and Resource Estimates."